How to Allow Minifetch to Fetch Your Pages

 This tutorial is for site owners.
 Minifetch checks every website's robots.txt before fetching its pages and respects whatever rules are set.
 If your site blocks all bots by default — which is common — users won't be able to fetch your pages through Minifetch.
 This guide shows you how to selectively allow Minifetch while keeping other bots blocked, and how to verify it's working.

-Building an AI agent?
+Building with an AI agent?
 This tutorial is also available as a skill your AI agent can load directly: minifetch.com/skills/unblock-minifetch/SKILL.md

 1. How Minifetch identifies itself